ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 \* these devices are sensor add-on boards for a Beagle Bone microcomputer.
 See board links for details

 \** due to flash memory limitations, these boards do not include all ArduPilot features.
-See :ref:`Firmware Limitations <common-autopilots_limited_firmware>` for details.
+See :ref:`Firmware Limitations <common-limited_firmware>` for details.

 Closed hardware
 ---------------